AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 Hi!
 I'm Ming Tang, I am a bioinformatics scientist at FAS informatics.
 I do a lot of data analysis :).

 This ~2 hour workshop is meant to show you how to get started using snakemake.
-This is something I picked up 2 years ago and I now use it for my daily work.

 Note, the only way you'll really learn to do all of this is by applying it to your own research and spending time on it :).

 ### Why use a workflow management tool?

 * Dependency management
 * Reentrancy - start back up where you left off
 * Reusable
 * Documented
 * Portable

 There are many to choose from: https://github.com/pditommaso/awesome-pipeline

-Informatics uses snakemake for the post sequencing pipeline and other workflows mainly because it is written in python and is popular in the bioinformatics community.
+FAS Informatics choose to use snakemake for the post sequencing pipeline and other workflows mainly because it is written in python and is popular in the bioinformatics community.

-### Rough schedule

-1pm - 2 pm - snakemake 1
-2pm - 2:10 pm - break
-2:10 pm - 3:10 pm - snakemake 2

 ### Tasks we are gonig to do